79th Street/Cheltenham station

-Cheltenham (also known as Cheltenham-79th Street) is a station on the Hyde Park/South Chicago branch of the Metra Electric Line.
+79th Street/Cheltenham is a station on the Hyde Park/South Chicago branch of the Metra Electric District.
 The station is located along the median of Exchange Avenue, approximately one city block north of East 79th Street, and is 11.49 mi away from the northern terminus at Millennium Station.
 As of 2018, Cheltenham is the 213th busiest of Metra's 236 non-downtown stations, with an average of 47 weekday boardings.

-West of this station is another Metra Electric station along 79th Street known as 79th Street (Chatham) along the Main Branch.
+West of this station is another Metra Electric station along 79th Street known as 79th Street/Chatham along the Main Branch.
 Street-side parking is available only on Cheltenham Place, which also intersects with 79th Street and Northbound Exchange Avenue.
 The station was recently renovated in 2008 as part of Metra's redevelopment program for the South Chicago branch.

 According to a 2014 study commissioned by the Regional Transportation Authority, the Cheltenham station is an urban neighborhood station.
 The surrounding area of such stations is predominantly residential with greater density and some commercial near the station.